Can you re-record a warranty deed to add a grantee and change ownership type?

 Answer:

-A deed needs to be voluntarily transferred by all the parties named on the deed.
-The way to add a new party to a deed is to transfer from the existing parties named on the deed to themselves and the other new owner.
-Adding a new owner isn't considered a correction.
-Typically, when a deed it corrected, it is through a court order due to a clerical error ,etc.
+A deed must be voluntarily transferred by all parties named on it.
+To add a new party, the existing parties must transfer the property to themselves and the new owner.
+This process is not a correction; it typically requires a court order for clerical errors.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.